RonaldAllanRivera/Review-System-with-User-and-Business-Management/README.md

 -   **User Association**: Businesses are linked to specific users via a `user_id` relationship.
 -   **Dynamic Fields**: Populate business-related fields dynamically in forms.
 -   **Business Factory**: Pre-defined factory for generating business data for seeding and testing.
+-   **Featured Image Selection**: Businesses can select a featured image from the media library.

+### Media Management

+-   **CRUD Operations**: Upload, view, edit, and delete media files.
+-   **Business Image Selection**: Businesses can select existing images from the media library.
+-   **Thumbnail Previews**: Uploaded images are previewed in the media manager.
+-   **Stored in Public Directory**: Media files are properly stored in `public/storage/uploads/media`.

 ### Testing